Recently we bought two leather couches.

 The previous couches were upholstered in a durable fabric and they had worn extremely well and survived general family abuse, such as, food, drink, pets, teenagers, and the occasional small person.

-Because we have a cat who did spend a fair amount of time on the couch or on the back of the couch, I regularly used a rubber type brush to remove cat hair, which worked really well for that purpose.
+Because we have a cat who did spend a fair amount of time on the couch or on the back of the couch, I regularly used a rubber brush, which worked really well for removing the hair.
+The fabric did look pulled or pilled in various places where kitty had used his claws to scratch.

 As the fabric was tough, the pilling could be somewhat hidden by throw rugs and strategically placed cushions.